craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. On **LON-CL1**, signed in as **ADATUM\Administrator**.

 1. Open Edge.
-Browse to the **Microsoft 365 admin center** and sign in using the tenant owner account.
+Browse to the **Microsoft 365 admin center** and sign in as the tenant owner.

 1. In the Navigation menu, select **Groups > Active groups**.

 1. Add a group.